Why is website security so important?

 - Communication on cloud-based platforms

-There are different SSL certificates which offer different protection, so it’s important to know what is covered by a given certificate and what you need for your website.
-Find out more about our SSL Certificates here.
+There are different SSL certificates which offer varying levels of protection.
+So it’s important to know what is covered by a given certificate and what you need for your website.
+Find out more about SSL Certificates here.

 Step 3: Activate the Certificate